Butterflies Are Blooming – Fred & Dorothy Fichter

-The exhibit is located in the Lena Meijer Tropical Conservatory which is five stories tall and includes 500 species of tropical plants from five different continents.
+The exhibit is located in the Lena Meijer Tropical Conservatory, which is five stories tall and includes 500 species of tropical plants from five different continents.

-A glass-encased viewing area called the Observation Station allows you to see the butterflies in their chrysalis and watch them as they emerge as full grown butterflies.
+A glass-encased viewing area called the Observation Station allows you to see the butterflies in their chrysalis and watch them as they emerge as full-grown butterflies.
 Butterflies are released into the Conservatory throughout the day.

 Feeding stations are located throughout the room and allow you to get a close view of some of the butterflies as they feed on fruit or a honey-water solution.

-ACCESSIBILITY: The entire garden and sculpture park is an ADA regulated and accessible facility.
+The entire garden and sculpture park is an ADA regulated and accessible facility.
 Ramps and paved pathways are found throughout the indoor and outdoor spaces.
 Read more.

-Read more about the Frederik Meijer Gardens
+Read more about theĀ Frederik Meijer Gardens

 Grand Rapids